 Best Christmas market: We personally love the variety of food and drink on offer from across the globe at the World Christmas Market, located on Brazennose Street.

 Our recommended area to stay: The Deansgate area has several hotels in the heart of the Christmas action.
 A cheaper option is to stay in Salford Quays and catch the tram to the city centre.

 8. Nuremburg, Germany

 When you’re not wandering the Christmas Market, Nuremburg has plenty of historical sites to visit and archaic buildings and streets.
 It was the main rally point of the Nazi’s during WWII, so you’ll find a several museums and interesting monuments.
-It is also one of the original Christmas market destinations and a traditional, magical aurora can be felt throughout the city streets.
+It is also one of the original Christmas market destinations.
+A traditional, magical aurora can be felt throughout the city streets!

 Best Christmas market: The main market outside the Church of Our Lady is the famous festive location everyone flocks to see.

 Our recommended area to stay: Stay in the Sebald district to the north of the river to be within walking distance of the market.